k3s-io/docs/docs/datastore/datastore.md

 :::

 :::warning Multimaster Setups
-Galera Clusters for MySQL or MariaDB are actually not supported.
-For more details see [here](https://github.com/k3s-io/k3s/issues/10619#issuecomment-2261503309), why such setups won't work as expected.
+Multi-master databases that set `auto_increment_increment` or `auto_increment_offset` greater than 1 are not supported.
+Kine expects that the revision will start at 0 and always move forward by exactly 1 when a key is successfully inserted.
+This affects products such as Galera for MySQL/MariaDB.
 :::

 ### External Datastore Configuration Parameters